A message to prospective students, their families, and educators:

 Yale’s application platforms provide ample space to provide contextual information that can help the Committee understand the factors that shaped students’ opportunities and commitments.
 Rest assured that Yale will take each student’s unique context into account when reviewing applications.
 No student will be penalized because of a change in commitments or a change to plans because of the outbreak.
 Our advice to candidates during this time remains the same: demonstrate a deep commitment to and genuine appreciation for whatever you spend your time doing.

 Yale’s commitment to meeting the full demonstrated financial need of all admitted students remains firm.
 Yale has made no changes to its financial aid policies, and recent enhancements to Yale’s generous policies remain in effect.
 The Office of Undergraduate Financial Aid will continue to award Yale Scholarship aid solely on the basis of financial need with the goal of making the entire Yale undergraduate experience affordable to all students and their families.
 Yale’s Quick Cost Calculator provides prospective families a personalized estimate in three minutes.

-The Admissions Office staff was disappointed that the outbreak caused many thousands of prospective students and families to miss an opportunity to visit New Haven this spring.
+The Admissions Office staff was disappointed that the outbreak caused many thousands of prospective students and families to miss an opportunity to visit New Haven.
 Although we believe there is no true substitute for visiting a campus, we are happy offer live virtual information sessions, student forums, and five spectacular virtual-tour experiences.

 It may be helpful to know that Yale does not track campus visits or any form of demonstrated interest when evaluating applications.
 We hope prospective students will be able to visit Yale at a later date, but those who are unable to visit will not be at any disadvantage in the admissions process.